Jáchal River

 The Jáchal River is a river in the province of San Juan, Argentina.
 It is part of the Desaguadero River basin, and one of the most important permanent watercourses in the province, with an average flow of 9 m3/s.
 It is born from the confluence of the Río de la Palca and the Blanco River, in the northwest of San Juan.
+The name has three possible meanings in the native Cacana language: "River of the groves", "land of metals" or "dragged stones", the latter being the most favoured by linguists.

 Course

 From its origin, the Jáchal flows south for 75 km, up to a ravine in the pre-Andean range, in a place called Cuesta del Viento.
 There, it turns eastward towards the city of San José de Jáchal, flowing for 40 km along a steep gorge.
 Upon reaching Jáchal, the river turns south again for 40 km, and then northeast-southeast, passing by the towns of Tucunuco and Mogna.
 It then flows 100 km and empties into the upper Desaguadero River (here known as Bermejo).

 The Jáchal River is fed primarily by snow thaw, rainfall being only a minor contribution in this semi-arid region.
 Its drainage basin covers an area of 34232 km2, or around 23000 km2 if considered up to Cuesta del Viento.

 The river is dammed in two points: